wdawson/okta.github.io/_source/_posts/2018-06-14-php-crud-app-symfony-vue.md

 }
 ```

-This isn't very DRY (obviously) but it’s OK for our demo.
-Now we'll fix our dashboard so it has a separate Home Page and Movies Page (only showing if we're authorized), and we’ll use a navbar for the top menu.
+This isn't very DRY (obviously) but it's OK for our demo.
+Now we'll fix our dashboard so it has a separate Home Page and Movies Page (only showing if we're authorized), and we'll use a navbar for the top menu.

 Add to routes in `main.js`: